 - When full it is heated up to 200°C, so it melts inside

 - This liquid pours out in long tubes into ingots or moulds of 10kg each

 - These are sent to companies who create a number of products from recycled polystyrene, such as picture frames, skirtings, cornices, seedling trays, curtain rods and tiebacks.

 So now polystyrene goes back onto the market in a full circle.

 Mary and I drove over to Ocean View in Kommetjie to visit 2 beneficiaries at the Centre for People with Disabilities.
 At the Workshop for the Disabled they were stripping coat hangers used once only by shops, to get them ready for recycling.
 Due to the progressive nature of Michael Koopman’s condition, he had to have an electric wheelchair, which he deftly drove around and reversed into place for our photo session with him and Randall Finck.

 Mary believes in acting locally, so tries to hand out wheelchairs close to home.
 She would like to encourage more people, particularly schools across the country, to start collecting bread tags for recycling.
 You need to create a central depot in your area.
 This can be done anywhere.
 You can find more details on how to do this here.
 Mary is also supported by the Polystyrene Packaging Council, who have helped her organize the transport for her tags to the recycling plant and made HIPS containers for her collections.
 They also supply her with labels and photo frames, which she hands out during her talks to schools and other groups.
 But Mary mostly likes to re-use old boxes, thereby keeping them in the loop too.

-If your bread tags are not being recycled yet, please get in touch with Mary or the Polystyrene Packaging Council and get going.
+If your bread tags are not being recycled yet, please get in touch with Mary or the Polystyrene Association of South Africa and get going.
 You can organize a collection at work, at your nearest school, church, library, hospital or prison.
 The sky IS the limit to what you can do!